Trailing Drawdown Explained: Intraday vs EOD

 But the cushion is what gets you liquidated.
 Not the loss on any single trade.

-Once you understand that the threshold is the real account balance — and the number on your platform is a temporary number that hasn’t been corrected by the next reversal — Apex starts to make sense.
+Once you understand that the threshold is the real account balance — and the number on your platform is a temporary number that hasn’t been corrected by the next reversal — the trail starts to make sense.
 Until you do, you’re playing a game with rules you can’t see.